nxskok/pasias/index.Rmd

 to strip out the LaTeX and turn each problem into R Markdown for this book.
 You will undoubtedly see bits of LaTeX still embedded in the text.
 I am trying to update my program to catch them, but I am sure to miss some.

+I just figured out that you can convert LaTeX \label and \ref pairs into HTML "a name" and "a href='#'", which R Markdown can handle.
+I am ludicrously pleased with myself.

-If you see anything, [file an issue](https://github.com/nxskok/pasias/issues) on the Github page for now.
+If you see anything, [file an
+issue](https://github.com/nxskok/pasias/issues) on the Github page for now.
 I want to fix problems programmatically at first, but when the majority of the problems have been caught, I will certainly take pull